chostett/illuminesce/content/blog/posts/2024-05-23-Railroad-Gijinka/index.md

 ---
-title: I love 鉄道擬人化 (Railroad Gijinka)
+title: 'I love 鉄道擬人化 (Railroad Gijinka)'
 slug: 2024-05-23-Railroad-Gijinka
 date: '2024-05-23'
+description: 'In this essay, I will convince you railroad anthropomorphizations are the greatest.'
+image: ''
 tags:
   - cohost
   - fandom
-  - personal
 ---

 ![Moe, Saki, and Misa, all anthropomorphizations of Kyoto railroads posing for a photo.](01_gijinka.png)